 In order to work with Amazon as a supplier, you need to understand how the price and stock sync works.

-The dropshipping software sample Amazon time after time in order to recognize changes in the price and stock, when a change occurs it recalculate the price of your product on eBay or set it out of stock.
+The dropshipping software sample Amazon time after time in order to recognize changes in the price and stock, when a change occurs it recalculates the price of your product on eBay or sets it out of stock.

 Amazon has the most complicated price syncing process because of the Amazon user experience.
 On Amazon, every product has multiple suppliers.
 All of the suppliers appear under the same product page and they all compete and try to win the Buy Box.